NYPL/metadata-documentation/workflows/remediation/reimporting.md

 # Reimporting Metadata
 {: .no_toc }

-This page describes whether and how to reimport previously-imported records into the Metadata Management System (MMS) from other sources used by the Library to manage description
+Describes whether and how to reimport previously-imported records into the Metadata Management System (MMS) from other sources used by the Library to manage description

 ## Table of contents
 {: .no_toc .text-delta }